 $50 sign-up bonus

-New cardholders are eligible to earn 5,000 bonus points that can be redeemed for $50 in cash back.
-To get the bonus, you need to make the first purchase on the card during the first three months from account opening.
+New cardholders are eligible to earn a $50 bonus.
+To get it, you need to make the first purchase on the card during the first three months from account opening.

-On top of a nice sign-up bonus, the Freedom Student card offers a $20 good standing reward on your account anniversary every year for the first five years – as long as your account is still open and in good standing.
+On top of a nice sign-up bonus, the Chase Freedom Student card offers a $20 good-standing reward on your account anniversary every year for the first five years – as long as your account is still open and in good standing.

 This is a nice incentive for new credit card users to develop good credit habits.
-There’s nothing more important to your credit score than on-time payments.
-The Freedom Student card encourages maintaining a positive payment history, which can help students learn to use their card responsibly.
+Remember, there’s nothing more important to your credit score than on-time payments.
+The Chase Freedom Student card encourages maintaining a positive payment history, which can help students learn to use their cards responsibly.